 Waterpocket District at Capitol Reef

-We recommend the Loop-The-Fold Driving Tour to the southern part of the park.
+We recommend the Capitol Reef Burr Trail Loop (or Loop-the-Fold) to the southern part of the park.
 The loop is 124 miles and takes about 4-6 hours to complete.

 - Start at the visitor center and follow Highway 24 east to the Notom-Bullfrog Road.